tel: +48 22 499 98 98

 Disadvantages of neodymium magnets:

-• Possible danger arising from small pieces of magnets can be dangerous, in case of ingestion, which becomes significant in the context of children's health.
-Additionally, miniscule components of these products are able to hinder the diagnostic process when they are in the body.
+• Potential hazard to health from tiny fragments of magnets pose a threat, in case of ingestion, which is particularly important in the context of child safety.
+It's also worth noting that miniscule components of these magnets are able to be problematic in medical diagnosis when they are in the body.

 Neodymium magnets are a source of intense magnetic fields that cause interference with magnetometers and compasses used in navigation, as well as internal compasses of smartphones and GPS devices.